apache/spark/docs/security.md

 shared by the Driver and its Executors.
 As such, there are three ways of submitting a kerberos job:

 In all cases you must define the environment variable: `HADOOP_CONF_DIR`.
+It also important to note that the KDC needs to be visible from inside the containers if the user uses a local krb5 file.

+If a user wishes to use a remote HADOOP_CONF directory, that contains the Hadoop configuration files, or a remote krb5 file, this could be achieved by mounting a pre-defined ConfigMap and mounting the volume in the desired location that you can point to via the appropriate configs.
+This method is useful for those who wish to not rebuild their Docker images, but instead point to a ConfigMap that they could modify.
+This strategy is supported via the pod-template feature.

 1. Submitting with a $kinit that stores a TGT in the Local Ticket Cache:
 ```bash
 /usr/bin/kinit -kt <keytab_file> <username>/<krb5 realm>